How to Configure RIPv2 (RIP Version 2) on a Cisco Router in GNS3

 R2#

-Check the interface configuration of Router R2 with the show ip interface brief command.
+Check the interface configuration of Router R2.
+To do this, use the “show ip interface brief” command.

 R2#show ip interface brief